FLUCLOXACILLIN 500 MG POWDER FOR SOLUTION FOR INJECTION OR INFUSION

 Flucloxacillin as Flucloxacillin Sodium

-Read all of this leaflet carefully before you start using this medicine
+Read all of this leaflet carefully before you start using this medicine because it contains important

 • Keep this leaflet.
 You may need to read it again.